This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-- Oatmeal Chocolate Chip Cookies: Add chocolate chips or cocoa powder for a chocolaty twist.
+- Oatmeal Chocolate Chip Cookies: Mix in chocolate chips for a classic, chocolaty upgrade.

-- Tropical Oatmeal Cookies: Incorporate shredded coconut and dried pineapple bits.
+- Tropical Oatmeal Cookies: Add shredded coconut and dried pineapple for a sweet, tropical twist.

-- Oatmeal Walnut Cookies: Mix in your choice of chopped nuts – walnuts, pecans, or almonds.
+- Oatmeal Walnut Cookies: Stir in chopped walnuts, pecans, or almonds for a nutty crunch.

-- Spiced Oatmeal Cookies: Add a pinch of cardamom or cloves for a spiced flavor profile.
+- Spiced Oatmeal Cookies: Enhance the flavor with a pinch of cardamom or cloves for a warm, spiced touch.

 How To Make Oatmeal Cookies